Recent weeks have provided me with some pretty cool

 focused times in the Word to speak to me as much as to anyone else!

-On Sunday, August 12, I preached at Old North Church in Canfield.
-They were in a teaching series through the
+On Sunday, August 12, I preached at Old North Church

 As I studied, and then as I shared in the message at Old